||2 days ago|

 You can override the default backend for your system at compile time like so:

-# xdg-mime cargo install fif --features=xdg-mime-backend # infer cargo install fif --features=infer-backend
+# xdg-mime cargo install fif --locked --features=xdg-mime-backend # infer cargo install fif --locked --features=infer-backend

-It is also possible to disable multithreading by installing without default features:
+It is also possible to get a more minimal build by installing without default features:

 fif --help for more.